MohamedHamouda23/small-projects/C/Student_Gradebook/README.md

-# 🏆 Student Grade Manager Project
+# 🏆 Student Grade Manager program

 A beginner-friendly **C** program to **add students**, **record grades**, **check highest & lowest marks**, and **determine pass/fail** status, using a simple text file (`student.csv`) to store all student records.